If you are interested in investing in Belgium, check out this guide explaining your options and offering tips on how to invest your money wisely.

 - Hedge funds – private investment funds only open to a limited number of investors.
 They offer higher returns but are more costly, are subject to fewer regulations and involve greater risks.

-Fees, investment amounts and likely returns for investment funds vary according to fund type and provider so it’s a good idea to research to find the most suitable options.
-Unless you have knowledge or experience of investment funds and investing in Belgium, it’s advisable to speak to your bank’s investment fund manager or a qualified financial advisor before deciding how best to invest.
+Fees, investment amounts, and likely returns for investment funds vary according to fund type and provider.
+As a result, it’s a good idea to research the most suitable options.
+Unless you have experience with investment funds and investing in Belgium, it’s advisable to speak to your bank’s investment fund manager or a qualified financial advisor before deciding how best to invest.